 He founded the Triennial Symposium on African Art, Atlanta University’s Annual Conference at the Center for African and African American Studies, and the New World Festivals of the African Diaspora.
 He was a U.S. committee member at the Second World Black and African Festival of Arts and Culture in Lagos, Nigeria, from 1971 to 1977 and acted as a consultant for both the National Endowment for the Arts and the National Endowment for the Humanities.

-He has lectured widely on a variety of topics and has served as a consultant to many cultural organizations and institutions.
+He lectured widely on a variety of topics and served as a consultant to many cultural organizations and institutions.